 Antioxidants are beneficial regardless of age or health status, but ginseng treatment may be especially beneficial to those suffering from stress, mental fuzziness, weak immune systems, or sexual dysfunction.
 It has also been effective for:

 Stress and Anxiety

-Patients with type 2 diabetes who take three grams of North American ginseng by mouth before a meal can experience lower blood sugar levels following a meal.
+Patients with type 2 diabetes who take three grams of Canadian ginseng by mouth before a meal may experience lower blood sugar levels following a meal.

 Respiratory tract infections

 During flu season, research suggests that taking a ginseng extract might prevent cold or flu symptoms in adults aged 18 to 65.
 An Ontario-grown ginseng trial evaluated its effectiveness in preventing acute respiratory illness in 198 elderly people in an institutional setting.
 Within 8–12 weeks of taking Canadian ginseng extract, there was an 89% lower relative risk of contracting an acute respiratory illness.
 Almost all of these seniors had received vaccinations (90%) and ginseng extract appeared to be a safe and complementary treatment.

 Taken appropriately, Canadian ginseng is generally regarded as safe when taken by mouth.
 The American Botanical Council Clinical Guide to Herbs (2003) reports that there are no known contraindications or drug interactions for Canadian ginseng.

 There have been no side effects associated with using dosages of 100-3,000 mg daily for up to 12 weeks.
 Single doses of up to 10 grams have also been used safely.
 Symptoms may include headache.